qmk/qmk_firmware/tmk_core/protocol/chibios/README.md

 ### Notes

-- To use, unpack or symlink [ChibiOS] {currently 3.0.2} to `tmk_core/tool/chibios/chibios`.
+- To use, unpack, symlink or add a submodule of [ChibiOS] {currently 3.0.2} to `tmk_core/tool/chibios/chibios`.
 For Kinetis support, you'll need a fork which implements the USB driver, e.g. [this one](https://github.com/flabbergast/ChibiOS/tree/kinetis).
 - For gcc options, inspect `tmk_core/tool/chibios/chibios.mk`.
 For instance, I enabled `-Wno-missing-field-initializers`, because TMK common bits generated a lot of warnings on that.
 Also pay attention to `-O0` (enabled for debugging); for deployment use `-O2`.
 - USB string descriptors are messy.
 I did not find a way to cleanly generate the right structures from actual strings, so the definitions in individual keyboards' `config.h` are ugly as heck.